-- Understanding the comprehensive assessment of the business and reputational risks faced by the organization, along with assessing management's plan to manage those risks - Holding management including the CEO responsible for the effective design and implementation of an internal control structure over financial reporting, nonfinancial reporting, asset stewardship, compliance with laws and regulations, protecting personal employee identification and information, and private and confidential employee data - Providing to the internal and external auditor open access to the audit committee for discussion of issues, concerns and scope of work - Approving the annual internal audit plan and reviewing the reports prepared by internal auditors - Overseeing the whistleblower policy and process, and confirming that employees have a confidential way to report concerns regarding fraud, financial impropriety and misuse of funds - Creating an appropriate tone from the top
+- Understanding the comprehensive assessment of the business and reputational risks faced by the college or university, along with assessing management's plan to manage those risks - Holding management including the president responsible for the effective design and implementation of an internal control structure over financial reporting, nonfinancial reporting, asset stewardship, compliance with laws and regulations, protecting personal employee identification and student information, and private and confidential employee data - Providing to the internal and external auditor open access to the audit committee for discussion of issues, concerns and scope of work - Approving the annual internal audit plan and reviewing the reports prepared by internal auditors - Overseeing the whistleblower policy and process, and confirming that employees have a confidential way to report concerns regarding fraud, financial impropriety and misuse of funds - Creating an appropriate tone from the top

-Third, the audit committee plays a pivotal role in overseeing the organization's audit (internal and external) and compliance functions.
+Third, the audit committee plays a pivotal role in overseeing the institution's audit (internal and external) and compliance functions.

-Every not-for-profit organization must comply with applicable tax, legal, ethical and regulatory requirements.
-For not-for-profit organizations, regulatory standards dictate financial, billing, safety, employment, grants and contracts, spending and investing practices.
-In addition, most not-for-profit organizations must adhere to regulations specifying how they carry out their programs and what types of matters must be reported to regulators.
+Every college and university must comply with applicable tax, legal, ethical and regulatory requirements.
+In higher education, regulatory standards dictate financial, billing, safety, employment, grants and contracts, financial aid, spending and investing practices.
+In addition, most colleges and universities must adhere to regulations specifying how they carry out their programs and what types of matters must be reported to regulators.

-An effective audit committee must have a basic understanding of the compliance standards that affect the organization and how the organization adheres to those standards.
-The audit committee also needs to know which regulatory matters are assessed by the internal and external auditors, and which regulatory matters fall outside the scope of financial management and are instead managed by program staff.
-In most instances, it is the audit committee that inquires into the role of the organization's compliance officer and ascertains that key committees and the board are kept informed of pertinent issues.
+An effective audit committee must have a basic understanding of the compliance standards that affect the institution and how the institution adheres to those standards.
+The audit committee also needs to know which regulatory matters are assessed by the internal and external auditors, and which regulatory matters fall outside the scope of financial management and are instead managed by faculty or administrative staff.
+In most instances, it is the audit committee that inquires into the role of the institution's compliance officer and ascertains that key committees and the board are kept informed of pertinent issues.

 The audit committee is also responsible for overseeing the external and internal audit functions.
-Audit committee members should meet with the organization's external auditors at least twice a year - once to discuss the audit workplan and once to review the audit findings before they are presented to the board.
+Audit committee members should meet with the institution's external auditors at least twice a year - once to discuss the audit workplan and once to review the audit findings before they are presented to the board.
 It is best practice to have internal audit attend all audit committee meetings.